mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 ## Prerequisites

-- A project which has Joy UI installed (follow the [quick start](/joy-ui/getting-started/quick-start/) if you don't have one).
+- An app that has Joy UI installed.
+Follow the [quick start](/joy-ui/getting-started/quick-start/) to learn how to quickly install it.

 ## Building the login page